-If this option is used several times, the following occurrences make no difference.
-Undoing an enforced passive really isn't doable but you must then instead enforce the correct -P/--ftp-port again.
+If this option is used several times, only the first one is used.
+Undoing an enforced passive really isn't doable but you must then instead enforce the correct -P, --ftp-port again.

 Passive mode means that curl will try the EPSV command first and then PASV, unless --disable-epsv is used.